A creamy, dairy-free coconut ice cream recipe you can make at home, no ice cream maker required!

 - Salted Caramel Ice Cream: Swirl in homemade Coconut Caramel and add a quick sprinkle of sea salt—and maybe some shaved chocolate!—to the top of each serving.

-And if you have dairy allergies or are vegan, or even if you just want to try something new and absolutely delicious, coconut milk is the perfect ingredient to make rich and creamy ice cream without any actual cream.
+But can you make ice cream with coconut milk?
+Yes, you absolutely can!
+If you have dairy allergies or are vegan, or even if you just want to try something new and delicious, coconut milk is the perfect ingredient to make rich and creamy ice cream without any actual cream.

 Coconut Ice Cream